Teach English in Japan

 You can apply to Nova, Interac, Berlitz, GABA, and Geos/G-Education.
 These types of schools are looking for enthusiastic ESL teachers all the time.

-Japan is such a big country that people come in and out of schools all the time.
+Japan is such a big country that people come in and out of school all the time.
 Because of the massive amount of turnover in Japan, some recommend just traveling to Japan.

 Once you’re there, you can look for schools that are directly hiring to replace someone who is leaving.
 If you do it this way, you skip the recruiters and big companies.